coqlover/seaverify/README.md

 # Seaverify

 Seaverify is a tool for verifying properties of SeaHorse programs.
-It requires the user to specify some properties, and it automaticly verify with Z3.
+It requires the user to specify some properties, and it automatically verifies them with Z3.

 It is a work in progress, and doesn't model correctly the semantic of Solana, so please don't use it in production.